Malus ‘Spring Snow’ – Spring Snow Crabapple

 Botanical Name: Malus ‘Spring Snow’

-The Spring Snow Crabapple develops snow white, single, and fragrant flowers in the spring.
+The Spring Snow Crabapple develops single, snow white, fragrant flowers in the spring.
 The blooms attract pollinators to the tree, which looks like it is covered in a layer of freshly fallen snow.

 Since the Spring Snow Crabapple does not develop fruits, it is a great specimen to use near sidewalks, patios, and driveways, where there is no seed drop to cause a mess.

-The Spring Snow Crabapple tree has good resistance to powdery mildew.
-However, it is susceptible to apple scab and has slight susceptibility to other common crabapple diseases, such as fire blight and rust.
+This tree has good resistance to powdery mildew.
+However, it is susceptible to apple scab and has slight susceptibility to other common crabapple diseases, such as fire blight and tree rusts.

 Spring Snow Crabapple is more adaptable than other crabapples to different soil types.
 It makes a good tree to plant along city streets but does not have a great tolerance for road salt.